-Before you sink your line, you’ll want to keep a few tips for how to stay safe while ice fishing in mind.
+But before you head out, you’ll want to keep a few tips in mind.

-- Remember that ice doesn’t freeze in a uniform way.
+- Ice doesn’t freeze in a uniform way.
 There can be a dramatic difference in ice just a few feet away, so use caution if you’re moving about.

-- Keep in mind that new ice is stronger than old ice.
+- New ice is stronger than old ice.
 Use extra caution toward the end of the season.

-- Beware of snow.
+- Be mindful of snow.
 Snow slows down the freezing process and adds extra weight to ice.

 - Check out the ice’s color.
 Soft ice is typically gray, dark or porous, while thick ice has a blue tint.

-Let a friend or family member where you plan on fishing and what time you’ll be arriving home.
+Let a friend or family member know where you plan on fishing and what time you’ll be arriving home.
 If you don't arrive home on time, then that person can alert authorities.
 If you are venturing out with someone else, it’s still a good idea to tell someone on land your plans.

 - Dress warmly.
 Frostbite is a serious risk on cold winter days, so dressing in warm layers is key.
 Have your final layer be something waterproof and windproof.